 Local products at the heart of Basque gastronomy

 Cold meats from the Ossau and Aspe valleys, But also Bayonne ham are essential allies for aperitifs and festive evenings.
 Among the specialties, let's not forget the fiddling, a Basque sausage garnished with onions, or its cousin the tripotxa, made with sheep.
 Pork and lamb are undoubtedly the most consumed meats in the Basque Country.
 Yet it is Basque chicken cooked with piperade, which is the most famous of Basque meat dishes.
 In the Basque Country, chili peppers play a major role in cooking.
 The town of Espelette has even made it its emblem.
 The garlands of dried peppers arranged on the facades of the houses are intimately linked to the image of this small Basque town.

 Cheeses, cakes and spirits

 To conclude this overview of Basque gastronomy, we must mention Basque cheeses.
-L'ossau-iraty, the roncal andidiazabal or even the famous and generous Basque cake delight the guests at the end of the meal.
+L'ossau-iraty, roncal and l'idiazabal or even the famous and generous Basque cake delight the guests at the end of the meal.
 On the alcohol side, four appellations of origin are the pride of Basque winegrowers.
 Two liqueurs - theizarra and patxaran - to be enjoyed in moderation with friends.
-The local cider, the sagardotegi continues to compete with its Norman ancestor on the tables of the Basque Country.
+The local cider, sagardotegi continues to compete with its Norman ancestor on the tables of the Basque Country.